uas-at-ucla-dependencies/Firmware/README.md

 [PX4 Setup Instructions](https://dev.px4.io/v1.10/en/setup/dev_env_mac.html)
 [SITL Gazebo Setup Instructions](https://github.com/PX4/sitl_gazebo#installation-gazebo-9)
 * Only follow installation instructions, you do not have to build anything yet.
+Gazebo9 may fail to install, in which case you can `brew install gazebo11` or try other versions instead.
 If you have trouble with Python, you can try setting up a virtual environment, which the following script does automatically:
 ```bash
 ./setup_python_venv.sh